ludvigStrom/Oxid---C41-Raw-to-Image-converter/README.md

 ### ACES hybrid

 With **Use ACEScg** (GUI) or `--use-acescg` (CLI), the pipeline treats ACES as a linear working space only: linear camera RGB is converted to ACEScg via an **IDT** (Input Device Transform), then D-min, flat-field, white balance, and the density matrix + RA-4 curve run in ACEScg.
 Display output maps ACEScg directly to sRGB with the same RA-4 curve—no ACES RRT/ODT.
-You can optionally **Export ACES2065-1 EXR** to get a linear ACES2065-1 (AP0) file per image for VFX or archival.
+You can optionally **Export ACES2065-1 EXR** to get a linear ACES2065-1 (AP0) file per image for archival.
 Color calibration profiles solved in camera space are automatically converted to ACEScg (M_aces = T · M_cam · T^(-1)) so existing profiles still match.
-See `colorSpaceUpdate.md` for the full design.

 ---